-Universal Credit is set to roll out across Boston borough on Wednesday, September 12 and we are working with our partners to ensure local residents are ready.
+Universal Credit is rolling out and Boston Borough Council is working with its partners to ensure local residents are informed.

-Residents who are currently in receipt of one or more of the listed benefits will transfer to Universal Credit from 2019.
-As these changes come into force we will be working closely with the DWP, Citizens Advice Bureau and Lincolnshire Housing Partnership (LHP) to help residents to prepare.
+Residents who were in receipt of one or more of the listed benefits prior to September 12, 2018, will transfer to Universal Credit from 2019.
+As these changes come into force the council will be working closely with the DWP, Citizens Advice Bureau and Lincolnshire Housing Partnership (LHP) to help residents to prepare.